DMovies - Your platform for thought-provoking cinema

 Blue Road – The Edna O’Brien Story

-Celtic novelist claims her permanent spot on the pantheon of the greatest Irish writers (a place her shady ex tried to steal) - in cinemas on Friday, April 18th
+Celtic novelist claims her permanent spot on the pantheon of the greatest Irish writers (a place her shady ex tried to steal) - on various VoD platforms on Monday, July 14th

 The work of late Edna O’ Brien has not enjoyed the same level of longevity as that of other other Irish writers.
 This is something Blue Road – The Edna O’Brien Story attempts to rectify.
 O’Brien’s books, particularly The Country Girls, depicted a vision of Irish women that contrasted to the nymphettes that dotted James Joyce’s works.